 As required by law, all students labeled as Limited English Proficient (LEP) in MARSS are assessed annually using the Assessing Comprehension and Communication in English State-to-State (ACCESS) test.
-The assessment is conducted with the assistance of various personnel including classroom teachers, EL teachers and our district assessment coordinator.
-El teachers are the main test administrators, with others helping support the testing process by monitoring student progress.
-Anyone helping with the test administration is required to pass the WIDA training in group administration each year.
-The speaking portion of the assessment is administered by a licensed EL teacher only.
-All licensed EL teachers are required to complete the WIDA training each year in group administration, as well as the administration of the W-APT screener for kindergartners and 1st semester first graders.
-The training of the alternate ACCESS for ELLs is required for those administering the alternate assessment.
-Once the district has received the test scores, parents are notified of those scores and of their student's need to continue in or exit the EL program.
+This assessment is conducted with the assistance of various personnel.
+ML teachers are the main test administrators, and other personnel, including classroom teachers and our district coordinator, support the testing process by monitoring student progress.
+The speaking portion of the ACCESS test is administered by a licensed ML teacher only.
+All personnel involved in test administration are required to pass the WIDA training in group administration each year.

+All licensed ML teachers are required to complete the administration of the W-APT screener for kindergartners and 1st semester first graders.
+The training of the alternate ACCESS for MLs is required for those administering the alternate assessment.
+Once the district has received the test scores, parents are notified of those scores and of their student's need to continue in or exit the ML program.